-Based on the exposure acquired by the automatic exposure, you can perform exposure compensation by shifting the exposure to either the +side or the - side, depending on your preference.
+Based on the exposure acquired by the automatic exposure, you can perform exposure compensation by shifting the exposure to either the + side or the - side, depending on your preference.
 You can make the entire image brighter by shifting to the + side.
 The entire image becomes darker when you shift it to the - side.

-1 Press the 🖬 button.
+1 Press the 2 button to display the exposure compensation screen.